mapstonepark/ideas-blog/pages/posts/scottQuotes.md

 Charm tour- I'm here to learn how all of you do such amazing work and learn the business.
 I'm not here to drastically change everything.

-We've been incrementally moving towards a post truth world for a while. where if you repeat a lie long enough and you create profit incentive around an attention based economy where novelty and misinformation and conspiracy results in more Nespresso pods and Nissan ads, well we've been heading that way for a while.

-The notion of job destruction, history is not on his side with respect to that. in that they said the same thing about plows and the cotton gin and anything that replaced people in the fields or seamstress. anytime new technology comes in in the short term there is some job destruction, but in the long term it creates more jobs.
+The notion of job destruction, history is not on his side with respect to that.
+In that they said the same thing about plows and the cotton gin and anything that replaced people in the fields or seamstress.
+Anytime new technology comes in in the short term there is some job destruction, but in the long term it creates more jobs.
 It doesn't take a lot of imagination...
 JP Morgan's first republic deal may 2nd episode

 ..their harvesting a strong culture and surviving but not building culture remotely